What do all teachers need to do on the holidays?

 Fill your life with experiences, not things.
 Have stories to tell, not stuff to show. . . . . . #myredballoon #givesharelive #australia #travel #qotd #newzealand #australia #seeaustralia #bungyjump #bungy #adrenaline #blogger #travelblogger #adventure #adrenalinerush #explore #instatravel #photography #fly #travelphotography #destinations #wanderlust #igtravel #blog #nature #vacation #holiday #purenewzealand #sports #seeaustralia #wanderlust #igtravel #mytravelgram

 If you get stuck for ideas when someone tells you “get outside and do something” Red Balloon is the perfect place to start!
 Sure, Red Balloon feels a little like a “gift” website – that you’d usually treat someone else to an experience they’d never organise for themselves.
 Therein lies the challenge for you.
 Choose something YOU would never organise for YOURSELF!!!

 Check out Red Balloon’s Deals page for some awesome, discounted experiences ranging from the adrenalin rush of white water rafting on the Yarra River, to a relaxing hour spent in a float tank (or eating a whooooole lot of chocolate everythings at a fancy high tea!).

 Or, even better, take a look at Red Balloon’s Christmas Deals for Two and split the cost with another teacher friend who really needs to get out!

 (4) Take a [FREE] hike!

-If you’d rather save up those dollars to spend on classroom display bits and pieces for your classroom next year, then this one is for you.
+If you’d rather save up those pounds to spend on classroom display bits and pieces for your classroom next year, then this one is for you.
 It will get out of your house and out of your head.
 It will remind you how beautiful the world around us is.
 It will have you discovering parts of your local area that you maybe never even knew were there…

 Take a hike!